ginkgo-project/ginkgo-data/README.md

 The type can be (not necessarily up to date):

-+ SpMV: benchmark sparse matrix-vector product.
++ spmv: benchmark sparse matrix-vector product.
 This produces a SuiteSparse type of benchmark data.
 + solver: benchmark solvers, includes SpMV data and can include multiple preconditioners.
 This produces a SuiteSparse type of benchmark data.